-To send flowers in memory of Marvin H. "Marv" Kennicker, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Marvin H. "Marv" Kennicker, please visit our Heartfelt Sympathies Store.

 Marvin was born on February 26th, 1938, one of seven siblings, in Bellevue, Iowa, son of Arthur A. & Irene M. (Pierret) Kennicker.
 On June 6th, 1959, he married Mary (Franz) Kennicker at Holy Trinity Church in Dubuque, Iowa.
 In 1970 Mary and Marv purchased the family farm in Georgetown which was his present home.
 Marv worked twenty-seven years, full-time at the Dubuque Packing Co., until its closure.
 His main interest was his enjoyment of working on the family farm with his friends and family.